Request a Demo

 Introducing Dynamic Chains

 ‘Dynamic Chains’ is a term we’ve coined to describe a test system that has the ability to drive more that 1 JTAG chain configuration.
 This may be possible if it has multiple chains driven by different TMS or TCK pins, or a single chain that has multiple JTAG device variations (for example using a Scan Bridge).
-Before v3.3, XJTAG projects could only represent a single static JTAG chain.
-With our new functionality, multiple JTAG chain variations can be defined, set up and run within a single XJTAG project in a single test run. […]
+Before v3.3, XJTAG projects [...]